istio/istio/DEV-PERF.md

 - *Measure* before doing an optimization
 - *Measure* after doing an optimization
-- *Measure* continuously as part of every checkin
+- *Measure* continuously as part of every check-in